 The Commission may also delegate suitability determinations to the Executive Director, who may appoint a Suitability Review Committee (Committee) to advise the Executive Director.

-All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800.
+All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800: Background Check Suitability Standard for Licensure and Registration.

 Suitability Review Process.